ropensci/roweb3/content/blog/2022-09-23-launch-champions-program/index.md

 Champion programs are designed to identify, recognize, and reward passionate community members.

 At rOpenSci, we recognize that there is a dismaying lack of diversity in the ecosystem of research software and open source communities.
 The R Community is no exception; its developers are overwhelmingly white, male, and from a handful of countries.
-That lack of diversity is potentially detrimental to the sustainability, utility and productivity of projects.
+This disappointing lack of diversity is potentially detrimental to the sustainability, utility and productivity of projects.

 We also know that communities of practice can drive meaningful change.
 We understand the importance of supporting a diverse cohort of community leaders and contributors to all aspects of research software creation as they strive to transform our ecosystem for the better.